 Here are a few things and discoveries about the platypus that we do know, however.
 Some make sense and others, frankly, just lead to more questions.

-4. Platypus milk could combat superbugs.
-Since platypuses don't have a sterile away to deliver milk, it would need to provide additional protections against bacteria in the environment.
-In 2010, scientists discovered that platypuses' milk contained antibacterial properties that could help us in the fight against antibiotic resistance.
-A 2018 study published in the journal Structural Biology Communications determined that the protein has a ringlet-like structure, so researchers named it the Shirley Temple protein, after the child actor known for her curly locks.
+Since platypuses don't have a sterile way to deliver milk, it needs additional protections against bacteria in the environment.
+In 2010, scientists discovered that platypuses' milk contained antibacterial properties that could help in the fight against antibiotic resistance.
+A study published in the journal Structural Biology Communications determined that the protein has a ringlet-like structure, so researchers named it the Shirley Temple protein, after the child actor known for her curly locks.
 This structure is unique among proteins, and it could indicate a unique, therapeutic function as well.

-5. Platypuses have 10 sex chromosomes.
 Mammals typically just have a single pair of chromosomes that determine sex, but platypuses have five pairs, a real rarity in mammals.
-For mammals, two chromosomes is all you need to determine sex, but for the platypus, it's always 10 chromosomes that make up their sex.
+For mammals, two chromosomes are all you need to determine sex, but for the platypus, it's always 10 chromosomes that determine sex.
 Odder still is that some of those Y chromosomes share genes with sex chromosomes found in birds.
 Yes, birds.
 It's possible that mammal sex chromosomes and bird sex chromosomes evolved at the same time, and the platypus could be the key to figuring it out.

-6. Platypuses don't have stomachs.
 Platypuses nosh on bottom-dwelling invertebrates — worms, insect larvae, shrimp — but that food goes directly to their intestines from their gullets.
 They don't have a sac of digestive enzymes or acids to break it down.
-A 2008 study published in Genome Biology outlined how several different genes related to digestion and the stomach were deleted or deactivated in the critter.
+A study published in Genome Biology outlined how several different genes related to digestion and the stomach were deleted or deactivated in the critter.
 One possible reason for this is that those bottom-dwelling dishes can be high in calcium carbonate, a substance that neutralizes stomach acid.
 No need for the acid if you're canceling it out all the time.